voiceittech/VoiceIt2-AWSConnect/README.md

 6. Add an API Gateway trigger (Create a new API with Security=Open [other options can be left to default values]) & Add
 7. Under "Function code", change the `Code entry type` to be "Upload a .ZIP file" and upload `deployment.zip` you created for Node.js
+8. Change the `Handler` parameter to be "lambda.handler" (as the file `lambda.js` is the entry point for our application)
-8. Add the environment variables `VIAPIKEY` and `VIAPITOKEN` (which correspond to the API 2.0 key/token credentials you can view at [https://voiceit.io/settings](https://voiceit.io/settings)) as well as the `PHRASE` environment variable as "never forget tomorrow is a new day"
+9. Add the environment variables `VIAPIKEY` and `VIAPITOKEN` (which correspond to the API 2.0 key/token credentials you can view at [https://voiceit.io/settings](https://voiceit.io/settings)) as well as the `PHRASE` environment variable as "never forget tomorrow is a new day"
-9. Save
+10. Save Lambda Function
-10. Take note of the API endpoint which looks like `https://0000000000.execute-api.[location].amazonaws.com/default/twilioserver` as we will need to add it to Twilio's API later
+11. Take note of the API endpoint which looks like `https://0000000000.execute-api.[location].amazonaws.com/default/twilioserver` as we will need to add it to Twilio's API later

 > In Twilio web console...

-11. Route the phone number to do a `POST` request to `https://0000000000.execute-api.[location].amazonaws.com/default/twilioserver` as you saw in the API endpoint above
+12. Route the phone number to do a `POST` request to `https://0000000000.execute-api.[location].amazonaws.com/default/twilioserver` as you saw in the API endpoint above

+---
+**The code examples in this repository are heavily commented to explain what the code is doing.
+If you are having trouble, take a look there as well as the imported Contact Flow**